strapdata/elassandra/docs/elassandra/source/mapping.rst

    }'

 ..
 TIP::
-   When creating the first elasticsearch index for a cassandra table, elassandra may create some cassandra secondary indice.
+   When creating the first elasticsearch index for a cassandra table, elassandra may create some cassandra secondary indices.
 Only the first created secondary index trigger a compaction to index the existing data.
 So, if you create a partitionned index on a table having some data, the index rebuild may start before all partition are created, and some rows could be ignored if matching a not yet created partitioned index.
 To avoid this situation, create partitioned indices before injecting data or rebuild the secondary index entirely.

 To remove an old index.